 WHAT TO DO IF YOU WERE INJURED AT AN UNMARKED CROSSWALK

-If you’ve been injured by a negligent driver, you have the right to file a personal injury claim against the at-fault driver for the costs of your injury.
+If you’ve been injured at an unmarked crosswalk by a negligent driver, you have the right to file a personal injury claim against the at-fault driver for the costs of your injury.
 It’s essential you also seek medical treatment as soon as possible after the injury.
 At this stage, take care to collect as much information about the accident and injury as possible: medical records, witnesses’s contact information, security camera footage, police reports, etc.

 Insurance companies often attempt to offer lowball settlements to injured people.
 It’s possible the offer an insurer makes you will be nowhere near enough to cover the many costs you face due to the actions of the at-fault driver.